-The MCO shall not reimburse providers for transporting additional passengers.
-The MCO shall prohibit transportation providers from charging the enrollee or anyone else for the transportation of additional passengers.
+The MCO shall prohibit transportation providers from charging the enrollee or anyone else for the transportation of additional passengers and shall not reimburse any claims submitted for transporting additional passengers.

 Children

 The MCO's policy must allow the transportation provider to refuse to transport accompanying children.